Skip to main content

 name: content

-In the example above, you are asked for three inputs: folder_name, file_name, and content, which are strings.
+In the example above, three inputs are requested: folder_name, file_name and content, all strings.

 Content: {{content}}